 - Do I stand a chance of winning?

 Such questions are indeed important things to consider.
 However, you can get professional legal answers pertaining to your questions.
-Consulting a malpractice lawyer from the Fitch Law Firm LLC is your best first step.
+Consulting a medical malpractice lawyer in Columbus from the Fitch Law Firm LLC is your best first step.

 It is estimated that only less than 10 percent of all medical malpractice claims are pursued.
 Many victims of medical negligence and malpractice never bring a claim, and they never exercise the right to be compensated for their injuries.